ABOUT THE AUTHOR

 4. When to go to Colombia

-The main season for traveling in Colombia is from December to February.
-The climate is warm and dry in most places during this time.
-June to August are drier months also when you will get to enjoy clearer skies and less rain but don't trust completely your weather app as the climate in the tropics varies swiftly and you can always get caught in the rain.
-Luckily, you won't miss good cafés to wait for the rain to clear out before continuing your colombian exploration.
-If you are traveling during the Holiday or the Summer months consider avoiding the weekends to visit Touristic Sites because the influx of national tourists as well as foreign will be high and you will be caught in the line for 2h waiting to visit Monserrate for example.
+If you're looking to travel in Colombia, the best time is from December to February.
+The weather is warm and dry in most places during this time.
+June to August are drier months, when you'll get to enjoy clearer skies and less rain.
+Just a heads-up, though: don't completely trust your weather app, as the climate in the tropics varies swiftly, and you can always get caught in the rain.
+Fortunately, you won't miss good cafés just because it's raining.
+If you're traveling during the holidays or summer, it's probably best to avoid the weekends if you want to visit tourist sites.
+There'll be a lot of people around, and you'll probably end up waiting in line for two hours to visit Monserrate, for example.

-The best travel time also depends a lot on what you plan to do during your stay and while some regions can be visited throughout the year here’s a little help on when to go to more complex regions:
+The best time to travel also depends on what you want to do during your stay.
+Some regions can be visited year-round, but here's a little help on when to go to more complex regions:

 The river bed of Caño Cristales becomes colorful due to the flowering of the aquatic plants Macarenia Clavigera during the rain season.